Art in Nazi Germany: Fronterlebnis (War as a Spiritual Experience)

 This was one of the most popular themes during the interwar period.
 Writers celebrated the "heroics of front-line soldiers in [World War I], ... the thrill of combat and the sacredness of death when it is in the service of the fatherland."
 Popular writers in this genre included Ernst Jünger and Werner Beumelburg (de), an ex-officer.
 Prominent books include Ernst Junger's Storm of Steel (1920), Struggle as Inner Experience (1922), Storms (1933), Fire and Blood (1925), The Adventurous Heart (1929), and Total Mobilization (1931).

 Blut und Boden (Blood and Soil)

-Novels in this theme often featured an instinctive and soil-bound peasant community that warded off alien outsiders who sought to destroy their way of life.
+Novels in this theme often featured an instinctive, soil-bound peasant community that warded off alien outsiders seeking to destroy their way of life.

 The most popular novel of this kind was Hermann Lons's Wehrwolf published in 1910.

 Historical ethnicity

 Klaus Fischer says Nazi literature emphasized "Historic Ethnicity—that is, how a group of people defines itself in a process of historical growth.
 Writers tried to highlight prominent episodes in the history of the German people; they stressed the German mission for Europe, analyzed the immutable racial essence of Nordic man, and warned against subversive or un-German forces—the Jews, Communists, or Western liberals."
 Prominent writers included: Erwin Guido Kolbenheyer (Die Bauhutte: Elemente einer Metaphysik der Gerenwart; The building hut: Elements of a contemporary metaphysics, 1925), Alfred Rosenberg (Der Mythus des 20.Jahrhunderts; The myth of the twentieth century, 1930), Josef Weinheber, Hans Grimm (Volk ohne Raum; People without living space, 1926), and Joseph Goebbels (Michael, 1929).